 - Constitute a team of reviewers (board members and staff) to spearhead the process

-- Consult an HR expert or employment attorney to counsel on the relevant laws and compliance requirements
+- Consult an HR expert or employment attorney for counsel on the relevant laws and compliance requirements

 - Involve the whole staff in the process by requesting their input